eulloa10/financial-data-pipeline/README.md

 ## Project Overview

 This project builds an automated data pipeline to track financial and economic indicators over time.
 The data is ingested from the [FRED API](https://fred.stlouisfed.org/docs/api/fred/), stored in an S3-based data lake, and then transformed across multiple layers (bronze, silver, gold).
 Finally, the transformed data is stored in an RDS database for analysis and reporting.
-An interactive Preset dashboard visualizes key economic indicators, helping investors track trends and make data-driven decisions.
+An interactive Looker Studio dashboard visualizes key economic indicators, helping investors track trends and make data-driven decisions.

 The core components of the project include:
 - **Data Ingestion**: Fetching data from external APIs (FRED) and storing it in Amazon S3
 - **Data Transformation**: Using AWS Glue scripts to clean and prepare the data across the various layers of the data lake
 - **Data Storage**: Storing the transformed data in Amazon RDS for further analysis and reporting
-- **Dashboard**: Visualizing the financial indicators using Preset
+- **Dashboard**: Visualizing the financial indicators using Looker Studio
 - **Automation**: Managing the data pipeline and ensuring regular updates using Apache Airflow, running in a container on an EC2 instance
 - **Infrastructure as Code**: Automating the provisioning and management of AWS resources (S3, Glue, RDS, EC2) using Terraform.